Image

 Faculty who received second-round funding: Bill Horner (left), Lesa Beamer, Wes Bernskoetter, Anand Chandrasekhar, Jennie Ikuta, Kimberly Laffey, Antoinette Landor, Trudy Lewis, Brian MacNeel, Laura Morett, Moshe Naveh-Benjamin, Neekun Sharma, Nancy West, Andrea Wycoff, Zipei Zhang and Samniqueka Halsey (right).

-The University of Missouri’s Division of Research, Innovation and Impact awarded the second round of Research Council Grants in December to 16 faculty members.
+The University of Missouri’s Division of Research, Innovation and Impact awarded the second round of Research Council grants in December to 16 faculty members.

 This internal funding of up to $15,000 supports research, scholarship and creative endeavors that lead to book contracts, juried theatre and music performances, art exhibits, peer-reviewed articles and the generation of pilot data to bolster proposals for external funding.